Is the Seattle CityPASS Really Worth It?

 The Seattle CityPASS is essentially a bundled ticket that gets you into five attractions for one price, and they recently launched a smaller package called C3 which gets you into your choice of three attractions.
 Never heard of CityPASS?
 It’s actually a company that offers these bundled tickets in almost every major city around the world.
 I purchased the Paris CityPASS a couple of years ago and it not only saved me money but a lot of headaches trying to keep up with multiple tickets.
 Yes, of course, you can book any of these attractions separately, but the Seattle CityPASS will save you almost 50%.

 You can purchase the pass online and activate it the same day you want to begin using it.
-You’ll go to the link provided on your e-voucher, select the attraction you’re ready to visit, reserve a time slot if necessary, and then show your barcode once you arrive, and that’s it!
+To do so, go to the link provided on your e-voucher, select the attraction you’re ready to visit, reserve a time slot if necessary, and then show your barcode once you arrive.
+That’s it!

 How much does the Seattle CityPASS cost?